WilliamRagstad/WilliamRagstad.github.io/content/projects/_index.md

 ### Lento

-The **Lento** programming language is a statically typed, compiled, imperative, object-oriented programming language with a focus on simplicity and readability.
+A general purpose, strong and statically typed, lazy evaluated, programming language with aim to purify the object-oriented paradigm with functional concepts.
+Designed with a focus on simplicity and readability in mind.

 {{< figure
     src="https://github.com/lento-lang/Lento/blob/main/assets/logo_white.png?raw=true"